bahern82/interactive_dashboard/README.md

 ### Validation

 The HTML file has been HTML5 validated using https://validator.w3.org .
 The CSS file was validated using https://jigsaw.w3.org/css-validator/  .
 The input dataset(JSON file) was JSON validated before development began.
+The "graph.js" file has been put through the JavaScript Code Quality Tool located here https://www.jslint.com/ .
+Non page breaking errors were fixed.

 ### Cross browser compatibility testing